The Gladiators (photograph)

-The Gladiators is a 1963 photograph of Norm Provan and Arthur Summons by newspaper photographer John O'Gready.
-A memorable sporting image from Australia, the award-winning photo later became the model for the NSWRL premiership Winfield Cup trophies from 1982 to 1995 and the NRL trophies since 1998.
+The Gladiators is an award-winning 1963 photograph of rugby league players Norm Provan and Arthur Summons by newspaper photographer John O'Gready.
+The image is the basis for the National Rugby League's Provan-Summons trophy, awarded to the winner of the NRL Grand Final.
+Prior to that, from 1982 to 1995 it was used as the model for the NSWRL Winfield Cup competition trophy.

-The 1963 NSWRFL season#Grand Final between long term rivals Western Suburbs and St George was played in a torrential downpour on Saturday, 24 August.
-This, combined with the fact that the centre cricket pitch area of Sydney Cricket Ground was notoriously muddy in such conditions, resulted in the players not only being drenched but also caked in mud from head to toe.
-At the conclusion of the hard-fought match, which was won by St George, the captains of the two teams, the tall Norm Provan and more diminutive Summons respectively, embraced in appreciation of each other's stoic efforts.
-The moment was captured by the newspaper photographer O'Gready, and published in the following day's The Sun-Herald.
-Subsequently, the image won several awards, becoming known as The Gladiators.
-Summons has recently said that The Gladiators actually shows him complaining about the referees decision to Norm Provan.
-This image was the inspiration for the current premiership trophy's bronze statue.
+The 1963 NSWRFL season between long term rivals Western Suburbs and St George was played in a torrential downpour on Saturday, 24 August.
+This, combined with the fact that the Sydney Cricket Ground was notoriously muddy in such conditions, resulted in the players being caked in mud from head to toe.
+At the conclusion of the hard-fought match, which was won by St George, the captains of the two teams, St George's tall Norm Provan and Wests' more diminutive Summons embraced in "what seemed a friendly embrace".

+The moment was captured by the newspaper photographer O'Gready, and published in the following day's The Sun-Herald, although on page three rather than the front page, and under the caption 'Who's That?'
+Subsequently, the photograph won several awards, becoming known as The Gladiators.
+It became associated with rugby league in Australia and as a message of "triumph, courage and sportsmanship" and a depiction of the values of mateship.

+Years later, Summons revealed that the moment of the photograph actually depicted a moment of bitterness; unlike other players, he was refusing to swap his jumper with Provan, because he believed the result of the game was unfair as he had heard a rumour that match's referee, Darcy Lawler, had bet on St George to win.
+According to Summons years later, he was saying to Provan words to the effect of "You were lucky to get away with that".
+Provan later recalled that he believed at the time his side had won fairly, and he was unaware that Summons was upset.
+At the time of the photograph, Provan and Summons barely knew each other; however over the years as it became more famous, the two became close friends.

 In 2008 the Western Suburbs Magpies celebrated their centenary by inducting six inaugural members into the club's Hall of Fame.
 These six included Summons.